In this post we establish what your content ROI is, how to calculate it and explain it to others.

 Content should take a potential customer from one stage to another.
 It should leave an impact.
 And if it does, it has done its job.

-The easiest way to anchor this is to use this template to guide your efforts.
+The easiest way to anchor this is to use this Content ROI template to guide your efforts.
+Duplicate the Google Presentation.
+We’ve included a preview of the PDF below.

 I am using content to persuade [describe customer] who is presently [their present state] to do [your goal].